Language Interpretation & Translation

 Free Legal Advice Clinic

 A collaborative program of Amoskeag Health and NH Legal Assistance provides integrated legal and medical services for Amoskeag Health patients who need legal assistance with public benefits (TANF, food stamps, Medicaid, unemployment, Social Security); public housing/section 8; conditions issues in rental housing (including private housing); housing discrimination; and school discipline/special education.
-Free Legal Advice Clinics occur Wednesdays, 9am-12pm, at 145 Hollis Street.
-No appointment is necessary and interpreters will be available.
+Speak to you Primary Care Provider about access to these services through Case Managers.

 Sliding Fee Scale